stellatechnologies/CriticalityAnalysis/README.md

 # Overview
-Criticality Analysis tool that dehlps determine the "Criticality" (importance) different data elements have to completing missions.
+Criticality Analysis tool that helps determine the "Criticality" (importance) different data elements have to completing missions.

 Application utilizes a Python Flask backend for all calculations with a Electrum - NodeJS frontend for the graphical user interface.